-US Airways Group Inc. (LCC) pilots and flight attendants joined other unions in urging Chief Executive Officer Doug Parker to end the carrier’s labor disputes before trying to merge with AMR Corp.’s bankrupt American Airlines.
-(AAMRQ)
+US Airways Group Inc. (LCC:US) pilots and flight attendants joined other unions in urging Chief Executive Officer Doug Parker to end the carrier’s labor disputes before trying to merge with AMR Corp.’s bankrupt American Airlines.
+(AAMRQ:US)

 Employees are frustrated that Parker reached conditional agreements with American workers in a matter of weeks yet hasn’t combined the two biggest labor groups from the 2005 merger between America West Holdings Corp. and US Airways, US Airline Pilots Association President Gary Hummel said.

 “Our patience is coming to an end,” Hummel said he told Parker and other executives (LCC:US) yesterday in a regular quarterly meeting at the airline’s Tempe, Arizona, headquarters.
 “We are not opposed to a merger.
 However, we do not have confidence in management’s ability to integrate the employees because of your track record.”